Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Use Amazon Athena to query the CloudTrail logs from Amazon S3 Retrieve the rows for the exposed access key tor the past 11 days.
 - [ ] Use the Access Advisor tab in the IAM console to view all of the access key activity for the past 11 days.

 ### An application team wants to use IAM Certificate Manager (ACM) to request public certificates to ensure that data is secured in transit.
 The domains that are being used are not currently hosted on Amazon Route 53 The application team wants to use an IAM managed distribution and caching solution to optimize requests to its systems and provide better points of presence to customers The distribution solution will use a primary domain name that is customized The distribution solution also will use several alternative domain names The certificates must renew automatically over an indefinite period of time Which combination of steps should the application team take to deploy this architecture?
-(Select THREE.)
+(Select THREE)

 - [x] Request a certificate (torn ACM in the us-west-2 Region Add the domain names that the certificate will secure.
 - [ ] Send an email message to the domain administrators to request vacation of the domains for ACM.